What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 B&Bs may also be a poor choice if you’re seeking a luxury experience.
 While bed and breakfasts can be luxurious, this would typically be in the finer details (think silk bedsheets, panoramic mountain views, an open-air balcony, etc.).
 But if you want large or many on-site amenities, like an on-site masseuse or infinity pool, you’re likely better off checking out hotels first.

 Also, consider booking a hotel if you prefer large on-property facilities (such as a gym) or a high degree of privacy during your stay.
-Bed and breakfasts typically attract fewer solo travelers, as these travelers will often find greater value in a hotel, guest house or Airbnb.
+Bed and breakfasts typically attract fewer solo travelers, as these travelers often find greater value in a hotel, guest house or Airbnb.

 Hotels typically offer more space and facilities